-- 3.3.4.1: Recommended FMP Submission.
-The CNA shall submit to the Commission all documentation used in the compilation, negotiation, and preparation of recommended-FMP, including actions to review and update, in accordance with Commission policies and procedures, and within ten (10) business days after negotiations conclude and before contract is signed.
-In carrying out the responsibilities of this Agreement and meeting the delivery requirements, the CNA shall require that the NPAs certify that required information and documentation are complete, accurate, and timely, in accordance with the Commission manuals - 3.3.4.2: Cost and Price Point of Contact.
-The CNA shall designate and maintain a primary Point of Contact for all PL Price and Price-related matters. - 3.3.5: Project-level Information.
-The CNA shall validate and ensure all requested project-level information is accurate and available to the Commission and the Contracting Activity for inspection within ten (10) business days of request by the Commission.
+3.3.4.1: Recommended FMP Submission.
+The CNA shall submit to the Commission all material documentation used in the compilation, negotiation, and preparation of recommended- FMP, including actions to review and update, in accordance with Commission policies and procedures, and within ten (10) business days after negotiations conclude and before contract is signed.
+In carrying out the responsibilities of this Agreement and meeting the delivery requirements, the CNA shall require that the NPAs certify that required information and documentation are complete, accurate, and timely, in accordance with the Commission manuals.

+3.3.4.2: Cost and Price Point of Contact.
+The CNA shall designate and maintain a primary Point of Contact for all PL Price and Price-related matters.

+3.3.5: Project-level Information.
+The CNA shall review the requested project-level information provided by the NPAs to identify any errors, omissions, or anomalies and make available to the Commission and the Contracting Activity for inspection within ten (10) business days of request by the Commission.